New Jersey judge spared teen rape suspect because he came from 'good family'

 Prosecutors said that during the assault, the door to the gym was blocked by a foosball table, and the lights were off.

-Following the alleged assault, other kids at the party checked on Mary and found her on the floor vomiting.
+Following the alleged assault, others at the party checked on Mary and found her on the floor vomiting.

 She was driven home by a friend's mother, and told her mother the next morning that she feared "sexual things had happened at the party," the appeals court ruling said.
 "She did not understand how she could have gotten bruise marks on her body or how her clothing had torn."